matija2209/pokal-sanka-2025/DATABASE_SETUP_DEV_LOG.md

 ## 🎉 Final Result

-The **Turnir Šanka (Tournament Drink)** application is now fully operational and ready for production use.
+The **Pokal Šanka — Matija 2025 Edition(Tournament Drink)** application is now fully operational and ready for production use.
 All database tables have been successfully created, the application is running smoothly, and all features are working as designed.

 **Ready to compete! 🍻🏆**